grayzu/tfs/articles/terraform/terraform-secrets.md

 ### Using managed identity

-Before continuing, read [Authenticating using managed identities for Azure resources](https://www.terraform.io/docs/providers/azurerm/auth/managed_service_identity.html), in the Terraform Azure Provider docs.
+Before continuing, read [Authenticating using managed identities for Azure resources](https://www.terraform.io/docs/providers/azurerm/auth/managed_service_identity.html).
 The rest of this section builds on the information provided in the Azure Provider topic.

 Don't assign the managed identity security principal more permission than it needs.
 It's tempting to assign the *Owner* role to give Terraform plenipotentiary access to the subscription because it simplifies RBAC configuration and troubleshooting.
 However, Owner has abilities that are not normally needed by Terraform.
 For example, a subscription Owner can elevate other accounts to Owner, and owners can modify and destroy infrastructure they didn't create.
 Anyone who can insert code into a Terraform configuration can potentially elevate their privilege or meddle with infrastructure they wouldn't otherwise be able to access, using the Terraform managed identity as a proxy.
 Follow the principal of least privilege when assigning roles.
 In most cases, it is enough to grant *Contributor* and *User Access Manager* roles to the Terraform managed identity.

 You have to configure a role, and sometimes an access policy, on every Azure service Terraform needs to access to plan or apply a configuration.

 ### Working with RBAC in a configuration